cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 The application user is not used internally by the operator, which instead relies on the superuser to reconcile the cluster with the desired status.

-### Passing options to `initdb`
+### Passing Options to `initdb`

-The actual PostgreSQL data directory is created via an invocation of the [`initdb` PostgreSQL command](https://www.postgresql.org/docs/current/app-initdb.html).
+The PostgreSQL data directory is initialized using the [`initdb` PostgreSQL command](https://www.postgresql.org/docs/current/app-initdb.html).

+CloudNativePG enables you to customize the behavior of `initdb` to modify settings such as default locale configurations and data checksums.

+!!!
+Warning
+    CloudNativePG acts only as a direct proxy to `initdb` for locale-related options, due to the ongoing and significant enhancements in PostgreSQL's locale support.
+It is your responsibility to ensure that the correct options are provided, following the PostgreSQL documentation, and to verify that the bootstrap process completes successfully.

-If you need to add custom options to that command (i.e., to change the `locale` used for the template databases or to add data checksums), you can use the following parameters:
+To include custom options in the `initdb` command, you can use the following
+parameters:

 builtinLocale
 :   When `builtinLocale` is set to a value, CNPG passes it to the `--builtin-locale`